eugenemrg/Bot-Battlr/README.md

 A website demo of components, props, state, events, and data fetching in react.

-A galactic overlord has hired you to build a galactic web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army.
+A galactic overlord has hired me to build a galactic web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army.
 Actions available:

 - See profiles of all bots rendered in `BotCollection`.
 - Add an individual bot to my army by clicking on it.
 The selected bot should